tpope/hookup/README.markdown

 migrations are given the `rake db:migrate:down` treatment, then `rake db:migrate` is invoked to bring everything else up to date.

+To force reloading the database if migrating fails, Add `--load-schema="rake db:reset"` to the `hookup post-checkout` line in `.git/hooks/post-checkout`.

 ### Schema Resolving

 Each time there's a conflict in `db/schema.rb` on the